Link250/QuantumDocs/docs-website/docs/particles/troubleshooting.md

 ---

-### May i use the Quantum Particles on a commercial Avatar
+### May i use the Quantum Particles on a public or commercial Avatar

 If you are using the public free version then yes, if you are using the early access version then no.